 Use of electronic devices, including communication devices (cell phones, i-pods, i-pads, cameras, games, or other similar devices) is prohibited.
 Electronic readers may be used with permission/supervision from a teacher or administrator for educational purposes.
-Use of cell phones is permitted only in an emergency situations during the school day or on the school bus.
+Use of cell phones is permitted only in emergency situations during the school day or on the school bus.
 Students are not to wear or use ear buds or headphones for non-educational purposes.
+All cell phones must be turned off and put away during the school day.